 Choosing the Best Country for eCommerce Business

-The best country for your e-commerce business is the one where you can consistently meet delivery promises, handle VAT or sales tax and returns without friction, and support local payment preferences that customers already trust.
+The best target country for your e-commerce business is the one where you can consistently meet delivery promises, handle VAT or sales tax and returns without friction, and support local payment preferences that existing and potential customers already trust.

-Start with one or two priority markets, validate your unit economics (shipping, duties, taxes, chargebacks, and return rates), then expand once margins and operations are stable.
+Start with one or two priority markets, validate your unit economics and pricing strategies (shipping costs, duties, taxes, chargebacks, and return rates), then expand once margins and operations are stable.

 Air Corporate can help you set up a Hong Kong company, coordinate cross-border payments, and manage ongoing compliance so you can stay focused on growth.